yig/graphics101-raycasting/README.md

     * **(bonus 25 points)** Mesh (arbitrary triangle meshes)

         * Intersect with all triangles of the mesh.
 None of the demo scene files use this, so you’ll have to create your own.
+        The `Mesh` class stores a triangle mesh.
+A triangle has three corners.
+At each corner there is a position and possibly also a normal and texture coordinate.
+So there are three corresponding arrays, `face_positions`, `face_normals`, and `face_texcoords`.
+(If the mesh has normals or texture coordinates, then `face_normals` or `face_texcoords` will be the same length as `face_positions`.
+If it doesn't, their length will be 0.)
+Each element in these arrays stores three integer indices, one for each corner of the triangle.
+The indices tell you where to look in the `positions`, `normals`, and `texcoords` arrays for the 3D position, 3D normal, and 2D texture coordinates at that corner.
+Putting this all together, you can access the 3D positions for the three corners of the `i`-th triangle like this:

+                const vec3 p0 = face_positions[i][0];
+                const vec3 p1 = face_positions[i][1];
+                const vec3 p2 = face_positions[i][2];

 * **(5 points)** An example scene file.
 Note that `defaults.json` is not a real example, it just contains sample parameters (matching what the